Quail, forest grouse, ptarmigan and band-tailed pigeon general seasons to open soon ~ East Valley Times

+Please note that as of July 1, 2019, nonlead ammunition is required when taking any wildlife with a firearm anywhere in California.
+Please plan accordingly.
+For more information, please see the California Department of Fish and Wildlife’s (CDFW) nonlead ammunition page.

-The 2018-19 general upland game bird hunting season will open in mid-September for several species in specific zones around the state, providing hunters with many opportunities to bring home some delicious table fare for the upcoming holiday season.
+The 2019-20 general upland game bird hunting season will open in mid-September for several species in specific zones around the state, providing hunters with many opportunities to bring home some delicious table fare.

 Zone maps and information about daily bag limits and possession limits for each game bird species can be found on the CDFW Upland Game Bird Hunting webpage.
 Additional information about each species can be found below.